React Hooks Basic

 Lifecycle with Hooks

-Let's say we are fetching something from external API.
-When we first presented with the page, we might want to fetch data from an API.
-It will take a little time for the data to get fetched but when we get the data, we need to change the state of our component.
+Let's say we are fetching something from an external API.
+When we first present the page, we might want to fetch data from an API.
+It will take a little time for the data to get fetched, but when we get the data, we need to change the state of our component.

-In class base component we can achieve this behaviour using the lifecycle methods .
-Example below are how we might uses componentDidMount and setState methods in a class base component to achieve the behaviour.
-We also make use of componentDidUpdate method because we implement a nextId button where we fetch next data when we click on the button (think of this like a pagination example ).
+In class-based components, we can achieve this behavior using the lifecycle methods.
+The example below shows how we might use componentDidMount and setState methods in a class-based component to achieve this behavior.
+We also use the componentDidUpdate method because we implement a nextId button where we fetch the next data when we click on the button (think of this like a pagination example).

 state = {